TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/LifeOfAPatch.rst

 ===============

-.. rst-class:: horizbuttons-tip-xxl

-- :ref:`This chapter has moved <lifeOfAPatch>`
+This chapter has moved to :ref:`lifeOfAPatch`